leejoramo/UUCGV/UUCGV ByLaws.md

     1. provide for refreshments and hospitality following Sunday Worship Services

 9. **Ad Hoc Teams:** The Board may appoint ad hoc teams as deemed necessary.
 Such teams shall cease to exist when the purpose for which they were appointed has been accomplished.
 Continuing Ad Hoc Teams must be re-authorized on an annual basis.

 ## Article IX: COMMITTEE ON MINISTRY (COM)

-> Lee: Comment: entire COM section to be REVIEWED at upcoming COM meeting

 The Committee on Ministry shall be made up of voting members of the Church, chosen by the Board and the Minister.
 If there is no Minister, the Board will select the COM's members.

 > Committees on Ministry tracks the heartbeat of ministry within a congregation; how the members take care of themselves and each other, how the lay ministerial leadership serves a congregation; and how the called minister serves the congregation.
 It seeks to understand, assess, support, and advocate for robust ministry throughout the context of congregational life.

-1. Support the physical and emotional needs of the Members through the Care Team
 2. Facilitate the Beloved Community process to promote our Covenant of Right Relations.
-Explains and publics the Beloved Community Process to the membership.
+Explains and publicizes the Beloved Community Process to the membership.
 3. Provide feedback to all Teams as related to the Ministry of the Church.
 4. Recognize and nurture the needs of the minister and to maintain a channel of communication between the minister and the congregation.
 In consultation with the minister, the COM shall recommend to the Finance Team a salary and benefits package for a minister who is continuously employed.
 5. The COM will create a safe place for Members to resolve conflicts.
 When conflicts include Leaders or the Minister, the COM will work to make the process fair to all parties.